ifurusato/rp2040-i2c-slave/README.md

 ## Next Steps

+The slave side code has been converted to two classes, I2CSlave to provide the core functionality, and I2CDriver that wraps that functionality in a class providing support for NeoPixel visual feedback.

-The next phase of this project will be to convert both the `master.py` on the Pi and the `main.py` on the slave to Python classes, so they can be more easily extended and used as base classes.
+The next phase of this project will be to convert the `master.py` on the Pi to a Python class, so that it can be more easily extended and used as a base class.

 ## Usage